-The questions you may be asked could be competency based (see our feature on competency based questions for tips).
+The questions you may be asked could be competency based (click here for tips).

 Don’t be afraid of asking questions you would ask in a face to face interview; it’s your interview too and you should be allowed the opportunity to ask at least one or two questions.

-Close the interview : let them know what you think about the role and the company at the end of an interview.
-If you are keen do ask them what the next stage is in the process.
+Let them know what you think about the role and the company at the end of an interview.
+If you are keen, ask them what the next stage is in the process.
 Ask them if they have any reservations about your application and if they do, respond to them.
-This may be your only chance to address any concerns they may have.
+This may be your only chance to address this.

 Remote interviews are more easily accessible and take away the added effort of travelling to a destination to meet in person, however it is important to remember that be it an initial telephone call or a conversation over Zoom, decisions are now being made without ever having to meet face to face.
 This means you have to ensure that they see you as the right person for the job without ever actually meeting you.
 So bring your A game so they can remotely see that you are the best person for the job!